astropy/halotools/docs/quickstart_and_tutorials/tutorials/catalog_analysis/galcat_analysis/basic_examples/isolation_criteria/galaxy_catalog_analysis_tutorial10.rst

 you can play around with your own variations of the calculation as you learn the basic syntax.

+This tutorial only displays basic usage of the isolation functions.
+For more sophisticated analyses, such as those in which the definition of isolation varies with stellar mass on a galaxy-by-galaxy basis, see :ref:`galaxy_catalog_intermediate_analysis_tutorial1`.

 Generate a mock galaxy catalog
 ------------------------------